davidalecrim1/payment-splitter/README.md

 - [x] Fix the bug of float values in the expenses when calculate the balance.
 - [ ] Consider a Event Driven Design for Email Notifications.
 - [ ] Add Email Notifications with a Fake Message Queue (Event Driven).
 See the impacts in the current domain mode.
+- [ ] Make the unit tests more reusable and apply refactor techniques in them.
 - [ ] Add a DynamoDB for persistance in AWS instead of FakeGroupRepository.
 - [ ] Add Email Notification to rely on AWS SQS.
 - [ ] Add CSV processing to rely on Amazon S3 for storage (API for upload and processing).
-- [ ] Write E2E tests on the API using Jest.
+- [x] Write E2E tests on the API using Jest.
 - [ ] Clean up git history.

 ## Postman Collection